mkurzydlowski/ewp-specs-api-omobilities/endpoints/index.md

  * General [error handling rules][error-handling] apply.

- * Note, that parameters are "AND-ed" together, but their values are "OR-ed".
+ * Note that parameters are "AND-ed" together, but their values are "OR-ed".
    This means that invalid or unknown values provided in `sending_hei_id` and `receiving_hei_id` parameters MUST be **allowed** (but **not ignored**) by the server.